richardbiely/gaia-ecs/README.md

 w.add(carrot, ecs::Pair(ecs::DependsOn, herbivore));
 w.add(herbivore, ecs::Pair(ecs::DependsOn, animal));

-// carrot depends on herbivore so the later is added as well.
+// Carrot depends on herbivore so the later is added as well.
 // At the same time, herbivore depends on animal so animal is added, too. w.add(rabbit, carrot);
 const bool isHerbivore = w.has(rabbit, herbivore)); // true